awsdocs/aws-site-to-site-vpn-user-guide/doc_source/HowToTestEndToEnd_Linux.md

 1. After the instance is running, get its private IP address \(for example, `10.0.0.4`\)\.
 The Amazon EC2 console displays the address as part of the instance's details\.

-1. From a computer in your network that is behind the customer gateway, use the `ping` command with the instance's private IP address\.
+1. From a computer in your network that is behind the customer gateway device, use the `ping` command with the instance's private IP address\.
 A successful response is similar to the following:

    ```
    ping 10.0.0.4